Navigation

 Does cardiovascular disease only affect older men?

-No. Both men and women can develop CVD at any age.
-People often think that only men are affected, but this is not true.
+The risk of developing CVD is higher in men.
+Women with CVD may have worse complications.
 In fact, women are more likely to die of coronary heart disease than of breast cancer.
 Your risk of developing CVD does increase as you get older, but younger people can develop it too.
-Over 35,000 people under the age of 75 die from CVD each year.
-So, it’s important for everybody to look after their heart.

 Does cardiovascular disease run in families?